German revolution of 1918–1919: World War I

-Because of the increasing intra-party conflicts centering around the opponents of the war, the leadership of the SPD under Friedrich Ebert expelled them from the party in January 1917.
-The Spartacists, who had formed the SPD's far left wing, joined with revisionists such as Eduard Bernstein and centrist Marxists such as Karl Kautsky to found the anti-war Independent Social Democratic Party of Germany (USPD) under the leadership of Hugo Haase on 6 April 1917.
-After that point, the SPD was officially named the Majority Social Democratic Party of Germany (MSPD), although it was still generally referred to as the SPD.
-The USPD called for an immediate end to the war and a further democratisation of Germany but did not have a unified agenda for social policies.
-Both the USPD and the Spartacists continued their anti-war propaganda in factories, especially in armament plants.
+The war also led to a split in the SPD, the largest political party in Germany, which had taken 35% of the national vote and 110 seats in the last imperial Reichstag elected in 1912.
+Because of increasing intra-party conflicts centering around the members who opposed the war, party leadership under Friedrich Ebert expelled them from the party in January 1917.
+The Spartacists were among the expellees who founded the anti-war Independent Social Democratic Party (USPD) under the leadership of Hugo Haase on 6 April 1917.
+After that point, the SPD was officially renamed the Majority Social Democratic Party of Germany (MSPD), although it was still generally referred to as the SPD.
+The USPD called for an immediate end to the war and a further democratisation of Germany.